NicoMrs/Python-Best-Practices/03 - Modules and Packages/README.md

 # Overview

-In this project we will show how to organize a package namespace and deploy it.
+This project shows how to organize a package namespace and deploy it.

 The app-project have the following architecture (cmd : `tree /f`)